 - The Diversity Scholarship is for students who have not traditionally been represented in study abroad, specifically ethnic minority and LGBT students.
 Awards cover up to $6,000 off the cost of a semester program abroad.

 - The Need-Based Scholarship is available for students with demonstrated financial need.
 Awards cover up to $2,000 of the cost of a semester program abroad.

-- Augsburg students receive an “Auggie discount” of $1,000 on their first semester program (the Returnee Scholarship will apply for the second program).
+- Augsburg students receive an “Auggie Discount” of $1,000 on their first semester program (the Returnee Scholarship will apply for the second program).

 - PJSA Member Discount is available for students whose home school is a member of the Peace and Justice Studies Association.
 Automatic award of $500 toward a semester study abroad program in any CGE location.
 This discount cannot be applied to the Social Work in a Latin America Context program.